Phoenix Construction Accident Attorney

 #3 – Being Caught Between Two Objects

 Construction sites often feature trenches and other temporary features to assure drainage and separations.
-Caught-between accidents, whether it’s heavy machinery or a trench and equipment, is the third leading cause of injury and death.
+Caught-between accidents, whether it’s heavy machinery or a trench and dangerous equipment, is the third leading cause of injury and death.

 #4 – Electrocution